tnguyen14/tobiko/README.md

 The paginated content in each archive page is accessible in the template file under `content.posts`.

 *The `archives` plugin can be used in combination with the `wordpress` plugin to paginate WordPress content.*

+#### Transform
+The `transform` plugin allows you to perform any type of modification/ transformation of the content tree.

+In order to do so, instead of passing in a JS object like the other plugins for options, `transform` takes a function that accepts the `contentTree` object as an argument, and returns a promise that will resolve with a value that is the new `contentTree`.

 ### Deployment
 The site can be deployed to [Github Pages](http://pages.github.com) or any static site hosting solutions.